Latest News

 Clearing outbound cargo is just half of the equation.

-Tankers from abroad are required to load crude oil in storage onshore, an important step to allow producers to restart the fields and refineries that were closed during the war.
+Inbound tankers are required to load crude oil in storage on land, an important step to allow producers to restart the fields and refineries that were closed during the war.
 The recovery of supply will not be possible without this inflow.

 From SHORTAGE to GLUT

 The demand, on the other hand, is expected recover much more modestly.
-This could create a surplus of approximately 5?million BPD next year.
+This could create a surplus of approximately 5 million bpd in 2019.

-The physical constraints in the oil supply chain may prevent this scenario from happening, but given the size of the potential mismatch between supply and demand, the market is likely to have a bumpy ride ahead.
+The physical constraints on the oil supply chain may prevent this scenario from occurring, but given the size of the possible supply-demand mismatch, the market is in for a bumpy ride.

 LINGGERING RISKS

-Exports are surging, but concerns about the future of Strait of Hormuz have already returned.
+Exports are booming, but concerns over the future of the Strait of Hormuz have already returned.

-Despite the fact that traffic quickly resumed after the incident many shipowners, and charterers will likely remain cautious about sending vessels back to the Gulf.
+Although the Gulf traffic quickly resumed after the incident many shipowners, and charterers will likely remain cautious about sending vessels back there.

-This caution is already showing in the?flows.
-According to LSEG, for every four tankers that left the region in the past week, only one returned, a far cry from pre-war levels.
+This caution is already reflected in the flows.
+According to LSEG, for every four tankers that left the region in the last week, only 'one' entered.
+This is far below levels seen before war.

 (source: Reuters)